 When dot11RSNAProtectedManagementFramesActivated is true, a mesh STA shall distribute the IGTK to the peer mesh STA using the Mesh Peering Open frame during the AMPE.
 Upon successful completion of AMPE, each mesh STA shall establish an IGTKSA (see 12.6.1.1.9 (IGTKSA)) with the mesh peer.
 The IGTKdata subfield in the Authenticated Mesh Peering Exchange element shall contain the key ID concatenated with the IPN and the IGTK (as specified in 9.4.2.116 (Authenticated Mesh Peering Exchange element)).

+NOTE 1 – Each mesh STA affiliated with a mesh MLD independently creates and maintains mesh GTKSAs (see 12.6.1.1.10 (Mesh GTKSA)).

+NOTE 2 – During multi-link mesh peering between two mesh MLDs, the Authenticated Mesh Peering Exchange element contained within the Per STA Profile subelement of the Basic Multi-Link element carried within the Mesh Peering Open and the Mesh Peering Confirm frames includes the GTKdata and the IGTKdata fields for the link corresponding to the reported affiliated mesh STA (see 35.3.27.3 (Contents of Basic Multi-Link element transmitted by an affiliated mesh STA)).

 Generating Mesh Peering Open frames for AMPE